Kdizzle8d8/svelte-muuri/README.md

 ```

 The persistence system is completely optional - simply omit the `persistKey` prop if you don't need it.

-The only default style Grid has is  `position: relative;` which as far as I'm aware is required for Muuri to function properly.

 ### `<GridItem/>`